 The last transition step is to splitting and merging workflows.
 It is important to understand here that this relates to splitting a task into a couple or multiple cards that can be processed simultaneously so your team can work on them in parallel.

-A simple way to do so using a Portfolio Kanban software is to visualize large tasks as initiatives and break them down into quick to process cards that can be delegated to your team.
-As a result, when all of them are finished the initiative can be considered completed and moved to Done.
+A simple way to do so using Portfolio Kanban software is to visualize large tasks as initiatives and break them down into quick-to-process cards that can be delegated to your team.
+As a result, when all of them are finished, the initiative can be considered completed and moved to Done.

 If you’ve done everything we’ve covered so far about visualization, congratulations!
 You are at maturity Level 4.
-At this stage of the Kanban Maturity Model, you’ve got 3 objectives to continue the ascend further in regard to visualization:
+At this stage of the Kanban Maturity Model, you’ve got 3 objectives to continue the ascend further regarding visualization:

-- Visualize WIP limits on dependencies parking lot
+Visualize WIP limits on the dependencies parking lot

-- Visualize waiting time in dependencies parking lot
+Visualize waiting time in the dependencies parking lot

 At the core of the practices that comprise Level 4 of the Kanban Maturity Model in regards to flow management lie 7 to-dos:

-- Allocate capacity by color of work item
+Allocate capacity by the color of the work item.

 Once again, the rest of the Maturity Model’s practices are a bit more empirical.
 You can learn more about them in the book “Kanban Maturity Model: Evolving Fit-for-Purpose Organization” by David J. Anderson and Teodora Bozheva.